 Making the Wrapper

-Lay one of your sections onto your wrapper paper with a little extra space at the edge of the wrapper hanging out.
+Lay one of your signatures onto your wrapper paper with extra space (6 inches for our book) at the edge of the wrapper hanging out.
 Mark the edge of the wrapper with a light pencil mark.
 Score and crisply fold the wrapper paper at this mark.
 Measure the thickness of your text block by compressing your sections and marking their thickness on a piece of scrap paper then adding one to two mm for swell.
 Transfer this measurement to the wrapper paper and make a second fold (taking care to make this fold on the correct side of your first fold.)
 Slide your sections into the wrapper and check the fit.

 Mark the placement of the slots in the spine by sliding the template snugly into the first (left) fold (so that it is laying on top of the spine.)
 Make sure the heads are aligned and use your awl to make a mark at the holes that you punched.
 Flip the template and repeat in the second (right) fold.
 Make small holes at these marks with your awl.
 Cut slots by making two cuts between each hole, one at the top and one at the bottom of each hole.
 These slots should be approximately the width of the thread.